Shining Vale: Filming

 The pilot episode was filmed throughout March 2021 in Los Angeles.
-Other episodes in the season were filmed in July 2021.
+Once the show was greenlit, the rest of the season started shooting in July 2021.
+Production on season 2 started in October 2022.

 Reception

 Critical response

-On review aggregator website Rotten Tomatoes, the series holds a 71% approval rating based on 24 critic reviews, with an average rating of 6.20/10.
+On review aggregator website Rotten Tomatoes, the first season holds a 71% approval rating based on 24 critic reviews, with an average rating of 6.20/10.
 The website's critics consensus reads, "Shining Vale's uneasy mix of comedy and horror can be transparently try-hard, but Courteney Cox's saucy performance gives this genre mashup a glitter of promise."
-On Metacritic, the series has a score of 61 out of 100, based on 16 critic reviews, indicating "generally favorable reviews".
+On Metacritic, the first season has a score of 61 out of 100, based on 16 critic reviews, indicating "generally favorable reviews".